Open Bandit Dataset and Pipeline: Towards Realistic and Reproducible Off-Policy Evaluation

-In the benchmark experiment, we obtain the following observations: \begin{itemize} \item The estimation performances of all OPE estimators drop significantly when they are applied to estimate the future (or out-sample) performance of a new policy. \item The estimation performances of OPE estimators heavily depend on experimental settings and hyperparameters. \end{itemize} These empirical findings lead to the following future research directions: (i) improving out-of-distribution estimation performance and (ii) developing methods to identify appropriate OPE estimators for various settings.

-We summarize our key contributions as follows: \begin{itemize} \item (\textbf{Dataset Release}) We build and release the \textit{Open Bandit Dataset}, a set of \textit{multiple} logged bandit feedback datasets to assist realistic and reproducible research about OPE. \item (\textbf{Pipeline Implementation}) We implement the \textit{Open Bandit Pipeline}, an open-source Python software that helps practitioners implement OPE to evaluate their bandit systems and researchers compare different OPE estimators in a standardized manner. \item (\textbf{Benchmark Experiment}) We perform comprehensive benchmark experiments on existing OPE methods and indicate critical challenges in future research. \end{itemize}
+Our key contributions are summarized as follows: \begin{itemize} \item \textbf{Public Dataset}: We build and release \textit{Open Bandit Dataset}, a set of \textit{two} logged bandit data to enable realistic and reproducible research on OPE. \item \textbf{Software Implementation}: We implement \textit{Open Bandit Pipeline}, an open-source Python software that helps practitioners utilize OPE to evaluate their bandit systems.
+It also helps researchers compare different OPE estimators in a standardized manner. \item \textbf{Benchmark Experiment}: We perform comprehensive benchmark experiments on existing OPE estimators and indicate critical challenges in future research. \end{itemize}